-The DFW Corporate Communications team will serve as the media’s primary point of contact for information regarding any emergency situation at the Airport.
+The DFW Communications & Marketing team will serve as the news media’s primary point of contact for information regarding any emergency situation at the Airport.

 In the event of an emergency, all news media representatives should report directly to the DFW Airport Headquarters (2400 Aviation Drive, DFW Airport, TX) for official briefings; the building is located in the Southgate Plaza development near the south entrance of the Airport, at the Rental Car Drive exit off of International Parkway.

 In the event that location is unavailable, alternative locations will be communicated to the news media.
 Only media representatives with credentials can be transported to the affected site or location.
 The media will be allowed as close to the scene as possible in accordance with rescue operations and federal investigation requirements.
-Only portable cameras will be allowed on the scene.
-Microwave and satellite trucks will be located in a remote staging area.
+News media vehicles will be located in a remote staging area.

 Unauthorized access to any emergency site will result in the violator’s immediate arrest and denial of future access.
 For your safety, smoking is prohibited at the scene of any emergency situation.